manwar/python-guide/introduction-to-python.md

     The capital city of Niger is Niamey
     The capital city of Japan is Tokyo

-If the both list has same number of elements, you get the above result/
+If the both list has same number of elements, you get the above result.

 However what if one has less elements than the other?